 The Booker Prize that Evaristo got for this book was controversial because in an unprecedented move, the Booker also co-awarded to Margaret Atwood for The Testaments.
 You could also read that it next and then have a discussion about which book you preferred and whether the Booker was right to split the prize.
 Here’s our book club guide for The Testaments.
 Or you can also look into the Booker nominated dystopic book, Klara and the Sun, by Kazuo Ishiguru.

-If you are keen to read more books where the primary character is a woman of color, then check out our reading guide for Such a Fun Age.
+If you are keen to read more books where the primary character is a woman of color, then check out our reading guide for Such a Fun Age or our Maame discussion guide.
 If you are interested in how race and class play out in the US, check out Isabel Wilkerson’s Caste.
 We also have a guide for the multi-gen story presented in The Revisioners.

 Here are some additional reads for you: